thesave/sublime-Jolie/README.md

 ## Introduction

-A Jolie (www.jolie-lang.org) bundle for Sublime Text 2 with syntax highlighting, code completion, and sublime-build(s) for the Jolie Language.
+A bundle for Sublime Text 2 with syntax highlighting, code completion, and sublime-build(s) for the Jolie Language (www.jolie-lang.org).

 ## Installation